RajaRakoto/minificator/README.md

 - 🐗 Run tasks with Grunt (example for backup)
 - 🚄 Build faster
 - 🖥️ Ungit for version control (git) with a GUI
+- 🧪 A lightweight private npm proxy registry with Verdaccio, useful for testing your CLI
 - 🔳 Inquirer.js - A collection of common interactive command line user interfaces
 - 🔳 Execa - A process execution library that supports synchronous and asynchronous execution of child processes
 - 🔳 Figlet - A program that generates text banners, in a variety of typefaces, composed of letters made up of conglomerations of smaller ASCII characters